varpekalyani/keystroke-logging-demo/README.md

 The program listens to keyboard events and records the keys pressed during execution.

+## How to Run
+1. Install dependencies using pip
+2. Run the Python script
+3. Press keys to observe logging behavior

 ## Disclaimer
 This project is created for academic and educational purposes only.
 Any misuse of this code is strictly discouraged.
+⚠️ This project is strictly for learning and ethical use only.